Seraaron/agora/srd/lists/stats/Links.md

 _Links rolls are a bit strange._ They blur [[Checks vs. Tasks|the line between Checks and Tasks]].
 You first collect 3 dice, as per a [[Checks|Check]], but then you can add bonus dice from your [[Assets and Gear#Assets|assets]], like a [[Tasks|Task]].
 The difficulty is built out of factors, like a Task, but there are no side-objectives.

-#que You can only receive help on a Links roll if it's reasonable for the helper(s) to also know who you're looking for.
+#question You can only receive help on a Links roll if it's reasonable for the helper(s) to also know who you're looking for.

-> #nb
+> ### Nb.
 > **The base difficulty is 1, and the additional factors are as follows:**
 >
 > -   You can't remember their name.